How To Digital Detox This Winter

 Balfour Golf Course has classic skiing tracks zig-zagging around the course offering open fairways, sunshine, views of Kootenay Lake and the Purcell mountains, and if you travel with your dog, they will be welcomed too.

 Keep the digital detox going by exploring the Queen City’s heritage charms.
-Discover Nelson’s history and cultural spirit with a visit to Touchstones Nelson Museum of Art & History, explore an eclectic store or gallery, or just admire the fascinating architecture in town.
+Discover Nelson’s history and cultural spirit with a visit to The Nelson Museum, Archives & Gallery, explore an eclectic store or gallery, or just admire the fascinating architecture in town.
 Kaslo's Langham Cultural Centre hosts artists and history, with walls of pictures that tell stories of the past.

 Instead of consulting TripAdvisor for dinner, let your taste buds and instinct guide you as you wander Kaslo and Nelson’s compact storybook downtowns.
 You’ll find over 80 restaurants and cafés in the region, and many within a ten-minute walk.
 Re-connect through conversation at one of the many outdoor patios in Nelson, Kootenay Bay and Kaslo.
 Places like Pitchfork Eatery and Main Street Diner will keep you toasty with heated patios.
 If good beer is your thing, create your own pub-crawl and visit Kaslo's Angry Hen, Buddy's Pizza, and the Kaslo Pub.
 Tap into Nelson’s four craft breweries, all within a short walk.
 Forget about Google Maps and do it the old-fashioned way by grabbing a map at a local business or the Visitor Centre.